TomDunn/reddit_crawler/README.md

 Examples
 --------

-I've included a simple spidering example.
+I've included a simple spidering Breadth-first search example.
 You provide a 'seed' list of subreddits.
 The spider reads the sidebar of the subreddit, extracts links to other subreddits, then repeats for each found subreddit.

 Create a new project directory:
 ```bash